lucasmafra/type-dynamo/README.md

 })
 ```

 As an option, you could define your keys at *~/.aws/credentials* file.
-If you don't know how to do that, fefer to this [link](https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html).
+If you don't know how to do that, refer to this [link](https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html).
 After that, you can instantiate TypeDynamo with no arguments:
 ```ts
 // dynamo.config.ts
 import { TypeDynamo } from 'type-dynamo'
 export const typeDynamo = new TypeDynamo() // it will look for your credentials at ~/.aws/credentials
 ```

-## Defining your Schema
+### Defining your Schema

 In TypeDynamo, your tables are just regular Typescript classes.
 Let's say you have the following User class: